 Snow-capped Kilimanjaro is Africa's highest mountain and the world's tallest free-standing mountain at 5895 meters above sea level.
 It has three major volcanic centres: Shira (4160 m), Snow capped Kibo (5895 m) and Mawenzi.
-Widely considered the roof of Africa, climbing mount Kilimanjaro through one of the great trekking routes is one of the most rewarding experiences that any person can enjoy.
+Widely considered the roof of Africa, Affordable Kilimanjaro Trekking Packages is one of the most rewarding experiences that any person can enjoy

 Regardless of the route, no special equipment or previous experience is required to climb mount Kilimanjaro.